Fantamomo/K-Event/README.md

 ### 🔹 Create Listeners

-Listeners are just classes that are implementing `Listener` that have methods marked `@Register`.
-Each method takes exactly one nullable `Event` parameter.
+Listeners implement the `Listener` interface and define methods annotated with `@Register`.
+Each method takes one nullable event parameter:
-Why nullable?
-Because KEvent calls it once with `null` during registration to collect configuration.

 ```kotlin
 @Register